MGKuro/Data/README.md

 Here is the link: [Django Web App](https://github.com/MGKuro/Django_Web)

 ### Data transformation
 This is a work in progress section.
-I need historical data to transform and analize.
+I need historical data to transform and analyze.
 The goal is to use Python libraries like Pyspark to clean my data and the analyze it.

 # Machine Learning with Python
 I took a certificated course of Machine Learning with python in the UTN (Universidad tecnológica Nacional).
 Here, I learned the basics of ML and use it to create a categorization model that identify flower's species (its a free dataset).